 It is important for churches to recognize that simply providing good programs for children and youth is not enough.
-It is important that at each stage, churches connect with, equip and support parents and caregivers with the encouragement and tools they need to navigate and guide the spiritual transitions children are moving through.
+It is important that at each stage, churches connect with, equip, and support parents and caregivers with the encouragement and tools they need to navigate and guide the spiritual transitions children are moving through.
 Good communication and partnership with families is critical.
-This is something that can begin right from birth, perhaps as churches connect with families through planning child dedications.
+This is something that can begin right from birth, for example as churches connect with families through planning child dedications.
 A church understands its role in a child's life isn't to take over the spiritual development process, but to come alongside a parent in raising that child.
-While it's true that "it takes a village to raise a child", not all those voices are equal.
-The primary responsibility lies with the parent[17].
-The Church becomes a support both for the parent directly and to facilitate the common objectives many of them hold together (similar to the baptistic idea of "interdependence").
-This is where church programs can be an integral part of a child's discipleship, but cannot be the sole source for discipleship.
+While it's true that "it takes a village to raise a child" not all those voices are equal.
+The primary responsibility lies with the parent.[21]
+The church has a responsibility to both support the parent directly and to facilitate the common objectives many of them hold together (similar to the baptistic idea of "interdependence").